Working as a Marmot Tours Guide

 We have a fabulous team of guides and office staff who are experienced, enthusiastic and passionate about what they do.
-They are the frontline of our company and their professionalism helps us keep the Marmot Tours product as something James and I are very proud of.
+They are the frontline of our company and their professionalism helps us keep the Marmot Tours product as something we are very proud of.

-Created in 2003 as an activity holiday company, Marmot Tours has evolved over the years to become a specialist in the provision of excellently supported and run road cycling holidays.
+Created in 2003 as an activity holiday company, under the watchful eye of James and Cathy Thompson, Marmot Tours has evolved over the years to become a specialist in the provision of excellently supported and run road cycling holidays.
 We leave no stone unturned in the preparation for our trips and whilst our product is ‘group holidays’, our focus is very much on the individual.

 We rely on our team to bring a level of friendliness, organisation, professionalism and banter to the Marmot Tours holidays.